LorDHaZarD/Mailbox-Monitor/README.md

 This automation makes a few generalized assumptions:

 * Mail is only delivered once per day and never before a certain time of day (11:00am for instance - configurable).
+This will get out of sync if you have multiple mail carriers, neighbors dropping off mail, newspaper delivery in your mailbox etc... none of which are issues for me personally

+* Similar to above, mail is only checked once a day and presumably always after mail has been delivered.
+We assume that those checking the mail will know the state of the mailbox before looking (the whole point of tracking state info).
+This may get out of sync if a house-sitter or guest is checking mail during the window when mail might be delivered.

 * Outgoing mail is only ever left in the mailbox in the morning, before the typical delivery time and only when a member of the household is home.
 (If outgoing mail is left during a pickup in the evening, or in the morning while picking up old mail we ignore this edge case and assume the box to still be empty – the status of if the mailbox needs to be checked is the primary motivator for this automation) + as in the last case, outgoing mail is typically very low frequency and can generally be ignored.